 Full Time (37 hours, 1 FTE)

-The Institute of Inner-City Learning is seeking to appoint a Lecturer in Health & Social Care at its London Campus.
+The Institute of Inner-City Learning is seeking to appoint a Lecturer in Health & Social Care at its Birmingham Campus.
 The primary delivery mode is face-to-face on campus.

-The post holder will be required to devise a range of teaching and assessment materials, covering several modules and subject areas within Health and Social Care, including Health Promotion, Social Epidemiology, Public Health and/or Social Care Management and Policy, Community Care and Development, and Health and Wellbeing.
+The post holder will be required to devise a range of teaching and assessment materials, covering several modules and subject areas within Health and Social Care, including Psychology, Public Health Policy and Physiology.
 They may be required to lead on programmes and modules.